ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

    /etc/init.d/garage-daemon stop

    # get the latest version
-   sudo git pull  *--> FIX ME this is NOT yet the desired for to use for update <--*
+   sudo git pull  *--> FIX ME this is NOT yet the desired form to use for update <--*

 	# start the service with your new version
    /etc/init.d/garage-daemon start